Sam French

 Sam French started Raw Honey Guide after noticing a persistent gap in consumer-facing information about raw honey's remarkable variety.
 Most buying guides treated honey as interchangeable — a sweetener that varied only by brand and price.
 Sam set out to build a reference that took floral source, origin, and production method as seriously as specialty coffee takes terroir.

-He has spent the past several years building the site's catalog of 220+ varietals, drawing on peer-reviewed apiculture literature, national food-standards documents (Codex Alimentarius, EU Council Directive 2001/110/EC, and national standards from 20+ countries), and direct correspondence with beekeepers and producers.
+He has spent the past several years building the site's catalog of 210+ varietals, drawing on peer-reviewed apiculture literature, national food-standards documents (Codex Alimentarius, EU Council Directive 2001/110/EC, and national standards from 30+ countries), public producer materials, and extension publications.
 He has particular interest in honey authentication science — the chemical methods used to detect adulteration (NMR profiling, stable carbon isotope analysis, HPLC) — and in how international regulatory frameworks differ in their approach to honey quality and labeling.

 Sam's editorial philosophy is straightforward: every factual claim should trace to a primary source, every recommendation should disclose uncertainty honestly, and no health content should claim more than the clinical evidence supports.
-All guides on Raw Honey Guide go through a documented review cycle with dated revisions.
+Raw Honey Guide uses source review and dated revisions; it is not a medical review service.

-- Founding Editor, Raw Honey GuideIndependent honey reference covering 220+ varietals, apiculture science, and international authentication standards — 2023 to present.
+- Founding Editor, Raw Honey GuideIndependent honey reference covering 210+ varietals across 135 countries, apiculture science, and international authentication standards — 2023 to present.

 - Food science research and independent writingFour years of primary-source research in apiculture literature, Codex Alimentarius standards, and honey authentication science (NMR, HPLC, stable isotope analysis).